-The amendments specify that The Company should refer to the definition of material to determine its material accounting policy information to be disclosed.
+When applying the amendments, the Company refers to the definition of material to determine its material accounting policy information to be disclosed.
 Accounting policy information is material if it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
-The amendments also clarify that:
+Moreover:

-- Accounting policy information that relates to immaterial transactions, other events or conditions is immaterial and need not be disclosed; - The Company may consider the accounting policy information as material because of the nature of the related transactions, other events or conditions, even if the amounts are immaterial; and - Not all accounting policy information relating to material transactions, other events or conditions is itself material.
+- Accounting policy information that relates to immaterial transactions, other events or conditions is immaterial and need not be disclosed; - The Company may consider the accounting policy information material because of the nature of the related transactions, other events or conditions, even if the amounts are immaterial; and - Not all accounting policy information relating to material transactions, other events or conditions is itself material.

-The amendments also illustrate that accounting policy information is likely to be considered as material to the financial statements if that information relates to material transactions, other events or conditions and:
+The accounting policy information is likely to be considered material to the financial statements if that information relates to material transactions, other events or conditions and:

-- a) The Company changed its accounting policy during the reporting period and this change resulted in a material change to the information in the financial statements; - b) The Company chose the accounting policy from options permitted by the standards; - c) The accounting policy was developed in accordance with IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" in the absence of an IFRS that specifically applies; - d) The accounting policy relates to an area for which The Company is required to make significant judgements or assumptions in applying an accounting policy, and The Company discloses those judgements or assumptions; or - e) The accounting is complex and users of the financial statements would otherwise not understand those material transactions, other events or conditions.
+- a) The Company changed its accounting policy during the reporting period and this change resulted in a material change to the information in the financial statements; - b) The Company chose the accounting policy from options permitted by the standards; - c) The accounting policy was developed in accordance with IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" in the absence of an IFRS that specifically applies; - d) The accounting policy relates to an area for which The Company is required to make significant judgments or assumptions in applying an accounting policy, and The Company discloses those judgments or assumptions; or - e) The accounting is complex and users of the financial statements would otherwise not understand those material transactions, other events or conditions.